francescolonardo/CRTE-Preparation/04_crte_kerberos_attacks.md

         Kdc Called:
 ```

-We have the HTTP service ticket for `us-dc`, let’s try accessing it using winrs.
+We have the HTTP service ticket for `us-dc`, let's try accessing it using winrs.

 Note that we are using FQDN of `us-dc` as that is what the service ticket has.